elasticio/elasticio.github.io/content/_components/commercetools/index.md

 ---
 title: Commercetools component
-layout: article
+layout: component
 section: E-Commerce components
+description: A software which is often praised for its focus on APIs and extensive API documentation.
+icon: sphereio.png
+icontext: Commercetools component
+category: commercetools
+createdDate: 2015-06-23
+updatedDate: 2018-03-01
 ---

-## Description

-[commercetools](https://commercetools.com/), also known as sphere.io, is a cloud-based e-commerce software which is often praised for its focus on APIs and extensive API documentation.
-It provides an advanced and automatically scaling technology that allows shop owners to fully focus on their customers.

 ## Requirements